 The proposed Project is intended to improve water quality by reducing erosion and treating storm water runoff from the existing roadway infrastructure within the Project corridor by installing appropriate Best Management Practices (BMPs).
-Figure 2 outlines the proposed Project alternative, and can be found at the end of this Initial Study.
+Figures 2 and 3 outline the proposed Project alternatives, and can be found at the end of this Initial Study.